ShaurGaur/aiid/deepfake-docs/deepfakes.md

 ## Mock Front-End Designs

+Below are descriptions of a few of our key front-end design mockups.
+The full set of mockup images, as well as the design files from the open-source Penpot tool, are [here](https://drive.google.com/drive/folders/1_r3qoRPFh7tEV7RWvmwOAmVI5dxE0a9u?usp=share_link).

 ![](mock-submission.jpg)

 This is the front-end mock design for the video URL feature in the submission form.
 We have successfully implemented this, and added a feature which retrieves the thumbnail of the provided video into a Cloudinary image store.
 This image can later be used as a fallback for the video in the event the deepfake video gets removed from the platform.